dlouve/FDA-Project/README.md

 The openFDA drug enforcement reports API returns data from the FDA Recall Enterprise System (RES), a database that contains information on recall event information submitted to FDA.
 Currently, this data covers publicly releasable records from 2004-present.
 This project works with data from 01.01.2023 to 31.12.2023

 # Technologies
+This project utilizes a variety of technologies, including:
+- Python
-This project utilizes a variety of technologies, including Python, Microsoft Azure services like Data Factory and Blob Storage, Snowflake, and Tableau.
+- Microsoft Azure services like Data Factory and Blob Storage
+- Snowflake
+- Tableau

 # Technical To Do's
 - pip install snowflake-connector-python